tushdante/sendgrid-contributing-guide/CONTRIBUTING.md

 # SendGrid Contributing Guide

 Hello!
-Thank you for choosing to help contriubute to the SendGrid official SDKs.
+Thank you for choosing to help contribute to the SendGrid official SDKs.
 There are many ways you can contribute and help is always welcome.

-To get started, there's a few ways to contribute, which we'll enumerate below:
+To get started, there are a few ways to contribute, which we'll enumerate below:

 ## Feature Request

-If you'd like to report an issue because yyou'd like to make a feature request, please read this section.
+If you'd like to report an issue because you'd like to make a feature request, please read this section.

 The GitHub issue tracker is the preferred channel for library feature requests, but please respect the following restrictions: